lj-ditrapani/scala-akka-presentation/akka-streams-hackathon-2016-07.md

 Using Actors
 ------------

-- Erlang's model on JVM
-- Erlang's model within a typed language
+- Extend Actor
-- Extend Actor, implement receive method
+- Implement receive method
-- Receive method branch on message type/content
+- Branch on message type/content
-- Send messages to other actors (tell !)
+- Send messages to other actors
 - Mailbox
 - Isolate state
 - Guarantee sequential execution of messages